India’s Latest Market Cap to GDP Ratio

-Is the Indian stock market closer to the bottom of current correction phase?
+In March 2020, the Indian stock market seemed to be closer to the bottom of current correction phase.
 After the steepest correction of almost 30% (YTD), India’s Market Cap to GDP ratio is at its lowest since FY2010, leading to unprecedented collapse in market valuations in bear markets.

 Market Cap to GDP Ratio, also popularly known as the Buffett Indicator is used to assess the valuations of the stock markets of a country.
 Let us discuss what does this valuation metric tell, how to interpret the ratio, what are the limitations of The Buffett Indicator in the Context of Indian Market Valuation etc.

 Market Cap to GDP Ratio | The Buffett Indicator

 - Buffett Indicator is a valuation metric which is used for assessing whether the country’s stock market is overvalued or undervalued, compared to its historical average.